ereedsanchez/AI-Forest-Cam-Litterature-Review/README.md

 # AI-Forest-Cam
-See folders above to view literature reviews from students.
+See folders MD-notes, and Abdon-notes above to view literature reviews from students.

 ### Articles to review: